Expert expo: AJ Sharp on How to generate your own PR

-Working with The Nurture Network team, I get to work with some brilliant marketing experts who are specialists in their field.
+Working with The Nurture Network team, we get to work with some brilliant marketing experts who are specialists in their field.
 I’m always amazed by the top tips that they share so that’s what Expert Expo is all about.

 This time we have AJ who is a PR expert and also a business owner as she founded her PR agency Sharp Relations in 2010.
 Sharp Relations is now an award-winning agency – specialising in food, drink, restaurant and lifestyle.
 Over to you AJ….

 Many companies employ PR agencies because they simply do not have the time or the know-how to chase after PR opportunities themselves.
 However, if you do have the time, there are plenty of ways you can generate PR and manage your company’s professional reputation without having to part with a penny of your hard-earned cash.